ricky-rosay/MERN-Challenge-Book-Search-Engine.2/README.md

 ## Heroku URL
 https://cryptic-temple-35684.herokuapp.com/

-*works locally and build is successful but does not open anything.
+*works locally and build is successful (see screenshot) but does not open anything.
 Will fix at a later date.
 ## Installation

 ```